Ninegal: Worship

 Her Akkadian name, Belet Ekalli, is attested for the first time in the Ur III period texts from Assur.
-She had a temple in this city, Ekinam (Sumerian: "house, place of destinies"), first mentioned in an inscription of Zariqqu, a governor during the reign of Amar-Sin, who rebuilt it.
+She had a temple in this city, Ekinam (Sumerian: "house, place of destinies"), first mentioned in an inscription of Zariqum, a governor during the reign of Amar-Sin, who rebuilt it.
 In the Middle Assyrian period, it was repaired by Adad-Nirari I. A month named after her is mentioned in Old Assyrian texts from Kanesh.

 It is unclear when Ninegal started to be worshiped in Dilbat, though it is possible she already belonged to the pantheon of this city in the Ur III period.
 Her temple in this city was Esapar (Sumerian: "house of the net"), possibly a part of E-ibbi-Anum, the temple of the local god Urash, rather than a fully separate building.
 However, in a document listing various temples Esapar is instead said to be the name of a temple of Nungal, with no location listed.
 As these two goddesses were associated, it is possible that there was only one Esapar.

 Ninegal continued to be worshiped in the Old Babylonian period, especially in Ur and in Larsa, where a temple dedicated to her, E-a-ag-ga-kilib-ur-ur (Sumerian: "house which gathers all the instructions") was rebuilt by queen Simar-Eshtar, wife of Rim-Sîn I. She is however only sporadically mentioned in letters, compared to deities popular in the sphere of personal worship, such as Aya, Gula or Ishtar.

 A late reference to Belet-Ekalli can be found in a letter from Babylon, in which a certain Mār-isar relays to the neo-Assyrian king Esarhaddon that a statue of Belet Ekallim meant for the Esagil temple complex was not yet finished.